safe2choose

 How do I start the abortion with pills?

 The second medication, Misoprostol, is taken up to 48 hours later.
 This medication causes menstrual cramping and bleeding to empty the uterus.
-It’s like having a very heavy period with cramping, and the process is very similar to a miscarriage.
-Misoprostol should cause bleeding within 24 hours of using it, and if this does not occur, sometimes, it will require a follow-up with a clinician.
+It's like having a very heavy period with cramping, and the process is very similar to a miscarriage.
+Misoprostol should cause bleeding within 24 hours of using it, and if this does not occur, you can repeat the medication to complete the termination.
+It’s important to know that repeating the treatment is normal and it doesn’t bring any health risk.

 Why do women use abortion pills?